 In a small bowl whisk together 1/4 cup flour and 1 cup of milk.

-When the potatoes are tender add the flour/milk mixture to the soup and continue to cook over medium heat for about 5 minutes stirring fairly consistently.
+When the potatoes are tender add the flour/milk mixture to the soup and continue to cook over medium heat for about 5 minutes stirring constantly.

 Return the blended soup to the not blended soup and stir together and serve it up!